-Maya Graf, Green National Councillor for Basel Land and an organic farmer has been elected to the Biovision Foundation Board.
+Maya Graf, Green National Councillor and an organic farmer has been elected to the Biovision Foundation Board.
 The election of Maya Graf provides us with the services of a highly qualified, well-connected and committed colleague,” said Biovision President Dr Hans Rudolf Herren with obvious pleasure.

-Maya Graf, National Councillor and organic farmer has been elected to the Biovision Foundation Board.
+Maya Graf, National Councillor until 2019 (Since autumn 2019 M. has been a member of the Council of States) and organic farmer has been elected to the Biovision Foundation Board.
 Dr Hans Rudolf Herren, President of Biovision welcomed the new appointment: “Maya Graf is a politician with a particular interest in agricultural policies and is also an organic farmer.
 For many years, she has been a consistent and effective advocate of an urgent change in the course of global agriculture.
 Support for agro-ecological methods of cultivation is an imperative not just in Switzerland but globally as well.
 Without this support, we cannot prevent global hunger, poverty, climate change or the loss of biodiversity.
 Through her political work over many years, Maya Graf has built up an enviable network of contacts and has the experience required to set a new course for the future.
 We look forward to having her on board”.

 Biovision and Hans Herren first came into contact with Maya Graf when she demonstrated her commitment to the World Agricultural Report (IAASTD) and its implementation.
 The report, of which Switzerland is also a signatory, was published in 2009 and is the most comprehensive inventory to date of the state of global food systems.
 It was compiled under the co-chairmanship of Judi Wakhungu and Hans Herren with input from 400 international scientists.
 This exchange of ideas and experience of mutual interest intensified after she spoke at the Biovision Symposium 2013, when we celebrated our 15th Anniversary.
 Maya Graf’s election to the new seven-member Board is based, therefore, on shared values, at both the thematic and personal level.
 Our new Board Member is equally enthusiastic about her new role: “If we want to feed the global population with healthy food produced sustainably, we must invest in ecological, GM-free, non-industrial farming.
 Biovision is providing concrete evidence at the local level that smallholders in the Global South can produce more, better and more diverse food by using organic farming methods”.